A sinner’s only hope is true love in this passionate new novel in J.R. Ward’s #1 New York Times bestselling Black Dagger Brotherhood series.

 Fate anointed Butch O’Neal as the Dhestroyer, the fulfiller of the prophecy that foresees the end of the Omega.
 As the war with the Lessening Society comes to a head, Butch gets an unexpected ally in Syn.
 But can he trust the male—or is the warrior with the bad past a deadly complication?

 With time running out, Jo gets swept up in the fighting and must join with Syn and the Brotherhood against ultimate evil.
 In the end, will love true prevail...or was the prophecy wrong all along?

 J.R.
-Ward is the author of more than thirty novels, including those in her #1 New York Times bestselling Black Dagger Brotherhood series.
-There are more than fifteen million copies of her novels in print worldwide, and they have been published in twenty-six different countries.
-She lives in the South with her family.
+Ward is the author of more than sixty novels, including those in her #1 New York Times bestselling Black Dagger Brotherhood series.
+There are more than twenty million copies of her novels in print worldwide, and they have been published in twenty-seven different countries.
+She lives in the south with her family.

 "Set in a world in which vampires are living unbeknownst to humans, this action-packed story starts at full throttle.
 Narrator Jim Frangione quickly draws listeners into the action.
 When Syn, a vampire, encounters Jo, a reporter, he feels an immediate bond with her.
 But she is unaware of her status as a half-breed vampire.
 Frangione gives Syn a deep, powerful voice that suggests his well-muscled physique.
 As the war between the vampires comes to a head, another vampire, Butch, is leading the battle.
 Butch is from Boston, and Frangione gives him such a classic Boston accent that listeners might imagine him sporting a Red Sox cap.
 The audiobook is packed with tension, passion, and moments of humor, and Frangione easily negotiates the varied emotions."